Deep sequence models tend to memorize geometrically; it is unclear why

-Our discussion starts at a seemingly tangential point.
-We begin by consolidating a fragmented set of recent demonstrations \citep{khona24synthetic,geerts25relational,ye2025implicit,wang24grokking} that the Transformer exhibits some level of \textit{implicit in-weights reasoning}, i.e., reasoning over knowledge from the weights without emitting an explicit chain of thought.
-We sharpen these results by crafting a scenario where this ability is less expected, plays out vividly, and can be cleanly isolated and analyzed.
+To understand parametric memory, we study simple tasks involving graph memorization.
+These are tasks where the model is made to memorize the edge bigrams of an underlying graph in the model's weights.
+As a starting point, we consolidate a fragmented set of recent demonstrations \citep{khona24synthetic,wang24grokking,feng2024extractive,geerts25relational,ye2025implicit,huang2025factorization} that, over such graphs, the Transformer can do some level of \textit{implicit in-weights reasoning}, i.e., reasoning over parametric knowledge without emitting an explicit chain of thought.
+We sharpen these results by crafting a scenario where this ability is unexpected, plays out vividly, and can be cleanly isolated and analyzed.
 Specifically, we study path-finding on path-star graphs, a (symbolic) implicit reasoning task.
-The task was adversarially designed \citep{bachmann24pitfalls} to cause failure of next-token trained deep sequence models---both the Transformer \citep{vaswani17attention} and Mamba \citep{gu2023mamba} alike.
+The task was adversarially designed \citep{bachmann24pitfalls} to cause failure of next-token trained deep sequence models---Transformer \citep{vaswani17attention} and Mamba \citep{gu2023mamba} models alike.
 Whereas in the original task, the model is given the graph in-context, here we make the model memorize the graph's edges in its weights.
-Whereas in the original task, the models spectacularly fail to learn path-finding even on small graphs, in our in-weights task, our models (both the Transformer and Mamba) succeed even on massive graphs.
+Where before the model spectacularly failed to learn path-finding even on small graphs, in our in-weights task the model succeeds even on massive graphs.